setaman/vue-ellipse-progress/README.md

 ###### Animated: :heavy_check_mark:

-Defines the gap in pixel from one circle to the previous cirlce.
+Defines the gap in pixels from one circle to the previous circle.
 It will be applied only if [`data`](#data) prop is used.

 ###### Example: :scroll: